clawson13/cinophiles/README.md

         * Number of total votes
         * Previous days score
         * Production_countries (json) - 2 letter country and full name
         * Release_date (date)
-        * ~Revenue (int) - in usd~
         * Runtime (int) - in minutes
         * Status (string) - released only
         * Title (varchar)
         * Vote_average (int) - rating among TMDB users
         * Vote_count (int) - number of votes from TMDB users
         * Also from TMDB, uses an API pull to generate hyperlinks that connect to each movie's movie poster, as a downloadable image file.
         * Instructions for how to access the API can be found here: https://developers.themoviedb.org/3/getting-started/authentication
 * IMBD Ratings:
     * https://www.imdb.com/interfaces/title.ratings.tsv.gz
     * Contains the IMDb rating and votes information for titles